Abdelrahman-Gebril162/University_For_All-ASP-/README.md

 # University_For_All
-Web Site designed to serve All professors and students communicate ,learning and see his/her grades  for The length of the study period. just visit and see more feature.
+Web Site designed to serve All professors and students communicate ,learn and see his/her grades  for The length of the study period. just visit and see more feature.

 ## Setps To Setup Project In YourLocal Machine